Why Your Tooth Hurts

 How We Help You Feel Better

-Your visit starts with an unhurried exam, gentle digital X-rays, and a few simple tests so Dr. James Willis can pinpoint exactly what is causing your pain.
-From there, the fix might be a fresh filling for a cavity, a crown for a cracked tooth, root canal therapy to save an infected nerve, periodontal treatment for gum-related pain, or, when a tooth truly cannot be saved, a gentle extraction and a plan to replace it.
-You will hear every option, the cost, and the timeline in plain language before anything begins.
-We serve patients across Harrisonburg, Rockingham County, and the wider Shenandoah Valley.
+Once Dr. Kevin Hu has pinpointed the cause, the fix might be a fresh filling for a cavity, a crown for a cracked tooth, root canal therapy to save an infected nerve, periodontal treatment for gum-related pain, or, when a tooth truly cannot be saved, a gentle extraction and a plan to replace it.
+You will hear every option, the cost, and the timeline in plain language before anything begins, with no pressure to decide on the spot.
+In many cases we can take care of the problem the same day you come in.